IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Experiments

-{\textbf{- Impacts of IRMoGen Reinforcing (Stage3)}}.
+{\textbf{Impacts of IRMoGen Reinforcing (Stage3)}}.
 As shown in the last two rows in \cref{tab:ablation_all_stages}, with GRPO-based IRMoGen reinforcement learning, our model achieves further improvement on text-motion alignment.
-While the model may suffer from deterioration on FID after RL due to the lack of dense supervision on generated motion tokens, it is still competitive with those motion-aware LLMs \cite{motiongpt, motionchain,mg-motionllm} that support both text and motion outputs.
-Furthermore, we visualize how IRMoGen Reinforcing influences the reasoning traces and text-motion alignment.
+In alignment with the conclusion of previous work \cite{yuan2025ar}, vanilla GRPO can bring fluctuation to FID due to the lack of dense supervision on generated motion tokens.
+However, it is still competitive with those motion-aware LLMs \cite{motiongpt, motionchain,mg-motionllm} that support both text and motion outputs.
+User study in the Appendix and the supplementary videos further confirm the semantic alignment and naturalness of the generated motions.
+Additionally, we visualize how IRMoGen Reinforcing influences the reasoning traces and text-motion alignment.
 As shown in \cref{fig:num_gens}, while our Stage-2 model learn to match the pattern of IRMoGen CoT, we observe that for most of the cases (more than 75\%), the model tends to end the reasoning process after initial goal analysis and once generation without further refinement.
 After RL tuning, the model learns to extend the length of reasoning traces and perform multi-round motion assessment and refinement.

-{\textbf{- Initial Generation v.s.
+{\textbf{Initial Generation v.s.
 Final Generation}}.
 To evaluate the effectiveness of IRMoGen, we compare the initially and finally generated {motions} in parallel across all stages.
 Note that for the stage-1 model, we adopt the strategy discussed in \cref{sec:IR_init} to perform IRMoGen.
-From \cref{tab:ablation_multi-gen}, we have consistent observations: \textbf{\emph{Interweaving motion generation, assessment, and refinement significantly benefits the motion generation performance}}.
+From \cref{tab:ablation_multi-gen}, we have consistent observations: \textbf{\emph{Interweaving motion generation, assessment, and refinement significantly benefits the alignment between generated motions and goal texts}}.
 More surprisingly, manually connecting relevant tasks on our Stage1 model can already bring clear improvement (\eg, 0.504 to 0.522 on Top-1), even if it is not explicitly trained to perform IRMoGen.
+We also discuss the impact of rounds of refinement in the Appendix.

-\textbf{- More evaluations on IRG-MotionLLM} show that (1) Allowing the model to perform more rounds of refinement brings improvement on the alignment between generated results and the goal text.
-(2) IRG-MotionLLM goes far beyond relying on specific reasoning traces but performs robust IRMoGen even if we introduce perturbations to the native reasoning traces.
-(3) IRG-MotionLLM can also be functioned as a text-motion reward model and enhance existing motion generator with RLAIF training.
-Please refer to the Appendix for more details.
+\textbf{Robustness evaluation on IRG-MotionLLM}.
+In Appendix, we show that our method goes beyond relying on specific reasoning traces but performs robust IRMoGen even if we introduce perturbations to the native reasoning traces.